Optimization with Momentum: Dynamical, Control-Theoretic, and Symplectic Perspectives: Introduction

 \section{Introduction}

-Optimization problems lie at the heart of many machine learning formulations.
+Optimization problems lie at the heart of many machine-learning formulations.
 As a result, a better understanding of optimization algorithms, combined with implementations that target distinctive properties of machine-learning problems, have contributed significantly to the recent progress in the field.

 One of the most popular methods for large-scale optimization is the (stochastic) gradient method, due to its simplicity, wide applicability, and efficiency.
 However, in the deterministic setting, where gradients are evaluated exactly, it has been shown that better convergence rates can often be achieved by leveraging two successive gradients~\citep{NesterovOrgPaper}.
 Based on analogies to mechanical systems these methods are referred to \emph{momentum-based optimization algorithms}, and can be viewed as particular discretizations of continuous-time harmonic oscillators, \citep{PolyakHeavyBall}.
 Yet, even for the class of strongly convex functions, most proofs that establish the superior convergence are algebraic and provide little qualitative understanding.
-As a consequence, there is little guide to the generality or robustness of the acceleration phenomenon across instances of optimization problems, which might be non-Euclidean, nonconvex, or stochastic (where the optimization algorithm has only access to noisy gradients).
+As a consequence, there is little guide to the generality or robustness of the acceleration phenomenon across instances of optimization problems.

 This article characterizes the convergence rate of momentum-based optimization algorithms by taking fundamental topological properties into account.
 In many cases our analysis leads to closed-form expressions that relate the convergence rate to the different algorithm parameters, such as the step size and the damping.
-The scope of the analysis is not limited to convex and Euclidean settings, and the analysis provides insight into the design of algorithms that, for example, require little tuning when applied to large-scale and ill-conditioned optimization problems.
+The analysis provides insight into the design of algorithms that, for example, require little tuning when applied to large-scale and ill-conditioned optimization problems.
+For simplicity of notation, we focus on the Euclidean setting, but we note that the scope of our analysis is not limited to Euclidean problems.

 We will derive convergence rates of the form

 where $|x(t)-x^*|$ is a distance measure between the iterate $x(t)$ and the isolated local minimum $x^*$, $t$ refers to time or the iteration number, $C_\text{c}$ is a constant which does not depend on $x(0)$, and $\rho_\text{c}(t)$ is monotonically decreasing, satisfies $\rho_\text{c}(0)=1$, and characterizes the convergence rate.
 An important aspect of the analysis is to characterize how the convergence rate $\rho_\text{c}$ is affected by the shape of the objective function about an isolated local minimum.
 The local shape is summarized by the (condition) number $\kappa$, which is defined as the ratio between the maximum and minimum curvature about a local minimum.
 We call an isolated minimum degenerate if the minimum curvature vanishes in at least one direction.
 The main results and insights, which will be rigorously derived in the remainder of the article, are summarized as follows: \begin{itemize} \item The convergence rate, characterized by $\rho_\text{c}$ in \eqref{eq:conv1}, is uniquely determined by the \emph{local} shape of the objective function about an isolated minimum.
 The global shape of the objective function determines the constant $C_\text{c}$ and the set of initial conditions $x(0)$ for which \eqref{eq:conv1} holds.
 In other words, the global shape (for example described by convexity) determines the stability and region of attraction of a local minimum, whereas the local shape, i.e., the curvature at an isolated minimum, determines the convergence rate.